Opera vs Vivaldi: Check Out Our Features & Performance Winner

-Since the same rendering engine underpins both the browsers, you can expect it to perform similarly as well.
-Be it browsing the web page or streaming video; basic functions work smoothly on both browsers.
+Since the same rendering engine underpins both browsers, you can expect them to perform similarly.
+Whether browsing the web page or streaming video, essential functions work smoothly on both browsers.

-To compare the browser in-depth, we ran the browsers through some benchmarking websites to check the compatibility, speed and performance.
+To compare the browser in-depth, we ran the browsers through some benchmarking websites to check their compatibility, speed, and performance.

-Similar patterns were also seen with the Kraken benchmark, where Opera managed to beat Vivaldi narrowly.
-However, in today’s use, you are unlikely to notice any difference on both browsers.
+Similar patterns were seen with the Kraken benchmark, where Opera beat Vivaldi narrowly.
+However, in today’s use, you are unlikely to notice any difference in both browsers.

-Both the browsers have some identical features, such as the adblocker.
-You get a built-in ad blocker on both browsers, but none have it enabled by default.
+Both browsers have some identical features, such as the adblocker.
+However, even though you get a built-in ad blocker on both browsers, none have it enabled by default.

-On Vivaldi, you need to go a little deeper to access these settings.
-To enable ad blocker, open Settings, go to Privacy and choose Block Tracker and Ads option.
-You can also choose to block only the tracker and let the ads run if you prefer.
+You need to go a little deeper to access these settings on Vivaldi.
+To enable the ad blocker, open Settings, go to Privacy, and choose Block Tracker and Ads option.
+You can block only the tracker and let the ads run.

 Power users can also create an exception list to manage blocking levels per site in Vivaldi and Opera.

-Making the switch from Chrome, Firefox or Edge browser to Opera or Vivaldi is as easy as it gets.
-You can import and sync all the data, including your password, URLs, bookmarks, history and more, to get started.
+Switching from Chrome, Firefox, or Edge browser to Opera or Vivaldi is easy.
+To get started, you can import and sync all the data, including your password, URLs, bookmarks, history, and more.

-Opera has the traditional tab manager where all the open tabs are stacked on top of the browser.
-However, Vivaldi has tab customization options like no other.
+Opera has the traditional tab manager where all the open tabs are stacked on the browser; however, Vivaldi has tab customization options like no other.